hashicorp/terraform-AWS-CIS-Policy-Set/README.md

     - [policy-library-cis-aws-s3-terraform](https://github.com/hashicorp/policy-library-cis-aws-s3-terraform)
     - [policy-library-cis-aws-kms-terraform](https://github.com/hashicorp/policy-library-cis-aws-kms-terraform)
     - [policy-library-cis-aws-vpc-terraform](https://github.com/hashicorp/policy-library-cis-aws-vpc-terraform)
+- Users have the flexibility to modify or extend the default policy repositories.
+You can specify custom policy repositories using the optional `policy_github_repository` parameter.
+This parameter accepts a list of GitHub repository names, but **note that the repositories must be hosted under the HashiCorp organization**.
 - Use the below mentioned inputs to invoke the module for deploying the policy set to TFE/TFC.
 ```hcl
 module "cis_v1-2-0_policies" {